 Why is a Cricut EasyPress better than an Iron when creating iron-on?

-You can imagine that if you are trying to adhere iron-on to fabric (or other material) and need an even heat, that the iron is not your best choice.
-The variation in temperature across the plate of an iron can be as much as 200 degrees.
+Imagine that if you are trying to adhere iron-on to fabric (or other material) and need an even heat, the iron is not your best choice.
+The variation in temperature across the plate of iron can be as much as 200 degrees.

 This is why, for the most part, iron-on (or heat transfer vinyl) has been applied in the past with large heat presses.
-These heat presses are very large and not well suited for home use.
+These heat presses are huge and not well suited for home use.